 - 1 ½ teaspoon instant yeast

-I hope that you have fun trying out this new bread recipe!
-If you are looking for more bread recipe ideas, check out my recipe for Rustic No Knead Bread.
+I hope that you have fun trying out this new recipe for Honey Flax Wheat Bread!
+If you are looking for more bread recipe ideas, check out my recipe for Rustic No-Knead Bread.
 And if you are looking for a whole meal idea, this bread would be delicious served with Creamy Chili.